Virtueller Körper

 • Generation of scientifically valid, reliable, and robust clinical data.

 The basis of the clinical trial is the CIP, which contains information on the nature, structure, and parameters (No. 3 Annex XV, Chapter II).
+Guideline MDCG 2024-3 describes the necessary contents of the CIP in detail.

 The clinical trial must be in accordance with "the latest scientific and technical knowledge" (No. 2.1 Annex XV, Chapter I).
 The clinical methods must be appropriate for the investigational device (No. 2.2 Annex XV, Chapter I) and take into account the technical and functional characteristics of the investigational device with respect to safety and performance (No. 2.5 Annex XV, Chapter I).
 Finally, a sufficient number of subjects must be included to obtain scientifically valid results.
 Therefore, the sponsor must calculate the sample size based on plausible success criteria.
 In addition, the clinical setting must be representative of normal conditions of use (Nos.
 2.1 and 2.4 Annex XV, Chapter I).
 The clinical trial must be in accordance with the CIP as specified in No. 1 (a) Annex XIV, Part A.